 Any professional premium backup service is good, and there are some great sites you can use for this.

-I’ve tried most of them myself, and none of them makes me feel easy at night in all honesty.
+I’ve tried most of those myself, and none of them makes me feel easy at night in all honesty.

 In addition, backing up on the same server your site is hosted on, isn’t a solution either.

 A Step-By-Step Guide To Backing Up Your WordPress Website

 I’ve been using BlogVault since 2012, and I’ve even carried out a full WordPress website migration from one domain to another using this service.

-Step One: Signup To BlogVault
+Step One: signup to BlogVault

-BlogVault provides a complete solution.
-They solve the problem of having a decent enough backup solution without breaking the bank.
+Firstly, they solve the problem of having a reliable and secure backup solution without breaking the bank.

 - Test restore feature.